OpenBazaar/official_docs/content/guides/concepts/startup.md

 If we are operating in `Tor` or `Dual Stack` mode we need to create a custom Onion transport for IPFS.
 We talk to a running Tor instance through a utility called [bulb](https://github.com/yawning/bulb).
 First we grab the control port from the configuration file or through bulb if we have not configured it manually.
 Next we retrieve the Tor control password the user passed in.
 The Onion transport needs these pieces of data in order to initialize itself.

 ### Set up Custom DNS Resolver
 It's possible to resolve IPNS entries by using DNS TXT records, which we support.
-We just call out to IPFS to get a DNS style resolver to add to our IPFS setup.
+We call out to IPFS to get a DNS style resolver to add to our IPFS setup.

 ### Initialize Our IPFS Node